yining99/BIOMI6300-Project2/README.md

 ### Hypotheses to be tested

-1. The gut microbiota of formula-fed infants having meat as complementary food is different than that of those having dairy-based complementary food.
+⭐️The gut microbiota of formula-fed infants having meat as complementary food is different than that of those having dairy-based complementary food.

 -   species richness between two groups
 -   16s rRNA gene abundance
 -   beta diversity

 ## What are included in this repo:

 📂`data` has all the 16s rRNA sequencing data in fastq.gz format.

+📂`figures` includes all the figures generated through the whole pipeline.

+📂`analysis` covers all the RMarkdown files with codes used to process raw reads, phyloseq processing and diversity analysis